mhmodmonim/Hotel-booking-system/README.md

 # Hotel-mangement-system

-## How to get the project up and running on your developing enviroment
+## How to get the project up and running on your development enviroment

 - please, make sure to run the following commands first